Kansas rolls past Northeastern to extend 1st-round streak

-Junior forward Dedric Lawson recorded 25 points and 11 rebounds Thursday as No. 4-seeded Kansas trounced No. 13-seeded Northeastern 87-53 in the Midwest Regional of the NCAA Tournament at Salt Lake City.
+Junior forward Dedric Lawson recorded 25 points and 11 rebounds Thursday as No. 4-seeded Kansas trounced No. 13-seeded Northeastern 87-53 in the first round of the NCAA Tournament’s Midwest Region at Salt Lake City.

-The Jayhawks (26-9) extended their streak of first-round wins to 13 while beginning their 30th consecutive NCAA appearance, a tournament record.
+The Jayhawks (26-9) extended their streak of first-round wins to 13 while making their 30th consecutive NCAA appearance, a tournament record.

-Kansas advanced to play No. 5 Auburn, a 78-77 winner over New Mexico State.
+Kansas advances to play No. 5 Auburn, a 78-77 winner over New Mexico State on Thursday.
+That second-round game will be Saturday.

 Lawson, a 6-foot-9 transfer from Memphis, often played as the big man in a four-guard lineup that often beat Northeastern off the bounce for easy buckets at the rim.
 The double-double was the 21st of the season for Lawson.

-Note: EditorsNote: Minor edits for clarity throughout; detail added to play by play